verrazzano/docs/content/en/docs/setup/install/profiles.md

 ### Customizing an Install Profile

 You can also override the profile settings for any component regardless of the profile.
-The following example illustrates a configuration that uses a customized `dev` profile:
+The following example uses a customized `dev` profile to configure a small 8Gi persistent volume for the MySQL instance used by Keycloak to provide more stability for the Keycloak service:

 ```
 apiVersion: install.verrazzano.io/v1alpha1